-Much worse are the forced marriages of girls in their early teens to men much older than themselves.52 It's true that practices that seem cruel to us may not be experienced as cruel by people of other cultures on whom they are imposed.
-But Bonvillain quotes words of a Bushman woman that show that at least some girls did experience their forced marriages as cruel: "I cried and cried",53 "I ran away again and again.
-A part of my heart kept thinking: 'how come I'm a child and have taken a husband?'"54 Moreover, "because seniority confers prestige..., the greater age, experience, and maturity of husbands may make wives
+Much worse are the forced marriages of girls in their early teens to men much older than themselves.
+It's true that practices that seem cruel to us may not be experienced as cruel by people of other cultures on whom they are imposed.
+But Bonvillain quotes words of a Bushman woman that show that at least some girls did experience their forced marriages as cruel: "I cried and cried"; "I ran away in the act; very rarely a young hunter may absent-mindedly [!?] do the same thing.
+Older hunters and elders generally disapprove, but do not interfere."; "The respect seems to be not for animal life but for the game as a gift of the forest...
+"263 This does not seem entirely consistent with what Turnbull reported earlier in The Forest People.
+Maybe Turnbull was already beginning to swing toward political correctness when he wrote Wayward Servants.
+But even if we take the statements of Wayward Servants at face value, the fact remains that the Mbuti did treat animals with unnecessary cruelty, whether or not they felt "compassion and reverence" for them.
+If the Mbuti did have compassion for animals, they were probably exceptional in that regard.
 Hunter-gatherers seem typically to be callous toward animals.
-The Eskimos with whom Gontran de Poncins lived kicked and beat their dogs brutally.264 The Siriono sometimes captured young animals alive and brought them back to camp, but they gave them nothing to eat, and the animals were treated so roughly by the children that they soon died.
-265 It should be noted that many hunting-and-gathering peoples did have a sense of reverence for or closeness to wild animals.
+The Eskimos with whom Gontran de Poncins lived kicked and beat their dogs brutally.
+The Siriono sometimes captured young animals alive and brought them back to camp, but they gave them nothing to eat, and the animals were treated so roughly by the children that they soon died.
+It should be noted that many huntingand-gathering peoples did have a sense of reverence for or closeness to wild animals.
 I've already quoted Colin Turnbull's statement to that effect in the case of the Mbuti.
 Coon states that "it is virtually a standard rule among hunters that they should never mock or otherwise insult any wild creature whose life they have brought to an end."266 (As the passages I've quoted from Turnbull show, there were exceptions to this "standard rule".)
 Venturing into speculation, Coon adds that "hunters sense the unity of nature and the combination of humility and responsibility of their role in it."267 Wissler describes the closeness to and reverence toward nature (including wild animals) of the North American Indians.
-268 Holmberg mentions the Siriono's "bonds" and "kinship" with the animal world.
-269 But, as we've already seen, these "bonds" and this "kinship" did not prevent physical cruelty to animals.
-Clearly, animal-rights activists would be horrified at the way huntergatherers often treated animals.
-For people who look to hunting and gathering cultures as their social ideal, it therefore makes no sense to maintain alliances with the animal-rights movement.
+Holmberg mentions the Siriono's "bonds" and "kinship" with the animal world.
+269 But, as we've already seen, these "bonds" and this "kinship" did not prevent